A statement of our core beliefs, style and approach.

 We cannot afford (and do not specially care) to make the costumes precise to the year in every detail.
 Only subsidised theatres and film production companies can do that.
 But nonetheless they should convince – a soldier’s boots should be polished, and his hair tidy (unless he is Good Soldier Schweik).
 His uniform should suggest uniform and not a random collection of khaki.
 The same principle of authenticity applies – a king appears kingly not because he has a crown covered in gold paper, but because his clothes proclaim king.
 Above all, the costumes and props should be handsome and be fit for purpose, and follow the authenticity rules outlined in ‘Eating the Biscuit’.

-1. Shakespeare made accessible, usually through the use of music and a strong concept or setting such as As You Like It in the summer of Love or The Merry Wives of Windsor at an 80s rock festival.
+1. A new twist on the old classics – Shakespeare and other famous texts made accessible, usually through the use of music and a strong concept or setting such as As You Like It in the summer of Love or The Changeling set in a celebrity rehab clinic.

-3. Modern plays of the late twentieth and early twenty first century and our own commissioned new writing.
+2. Modern plays of the twenty first century and our own commissioned new writing.